ABOUT THETA ZETA

 The goal of Theta Zeta is to be a blessing to academically talented students, not a burden; therefore meetings are held only once a month in the Bloomington-Normal area.

-Each Spring, the group hosts a project that is of service to the local homeschooling community.
+Each Winter, the group hosts a project that is of service to the local homeschooling community.
 For example, Theta Zeta has hosted homeschool conventions, career fairs, and speakers from various colleges.
+Students also participate in a fall and spring service activity.

 FROM OUR PRESIDENT